OptimalBits/castmill.com/src/partners.md

 ## What can we do for you

 We are welcoming partners all around the world.
-As a partner you will get promoted in our webpage and webpage.
+As a partner you will get promoted in our webpage and our newsletter.
 Users in your country or region will be recommended to contact you for installations in your location and area of expertise.

 - Templates